ZamirOsmenaj/tomato-leaf-disease-detection-and-classification/README.md

 ### Description

 The prevalence of diseases in tomato plants poses a significant challenge to agriculture, necessitating innovative solutions to address this problem.
-This project, part of a thesis, explores the application of Machine Learning (ML) and Artificial Intelligence (AI) to develop a model capable of identifying and classifying diseases in tomato leaves.
+This project, part of a thesis, explores the application of Machine Learning (ML) and Artificial Intelligence (AI), specifically leveraging Computer Vision (a field within AI), to develop a model capable of identifying and classifying diseases in tomato leaves.

 The project involves: